chibbi/ComputerDashboard/README.md

 # ComputerDashboard
 a simple Dashboard for the **LOCAL NETWORK**, that shows you some information about your Computer, and lets you turn it off
 The Dashboard gives you information about your server, and let's you turn it off, put it to sleep, or other stuff.
 You can easily [create your own actions](https://github.com/chibbi/ComputerDashboard/wiki/Create-your-own-Action)
+The whole Folder is 9,6MB big, and 9,0MB without github-files.

 #### install: